-$^{^{\}ddagger} {\rm Griffith}$ Business School, Gold Coast Campus Griffith University, Australia QLD 4222. n.rohde@griffith.edu.au
+[‡]Griffith Business School, Gold Coast Campus Griffith University, Australia QLD 4222. n.rohde@griffith.edu.au

-We would like to thank comments receid at the 2017 EPAP workshop on demand analysis (Griffith University, Gold Coast).
+We would like to thank Timo Boppart, Andreas Müller, seminar participants in Zurich and participants of the 2017 EPAP workshop on demand analysis (Griffith University, Gold Coast) for helpful comments.
 A. Chai would like to acknowledge funding support from the Griffith Business School and the Griffith Asia Institute.
-C.Kiedaisch gratefully acknowledges financial support by the Swiss National Science Foundation.
+C. Kiedaisch gratefully acknowledges financial support by the Swiss National Science Foundation.
 The usual disclaimer applies.